 6. Matt & Nat Recycled Vegan Backpack

-If you are looking for something, pretty, smart an vegan then do check out Matt and Nat.
-Matt and Nat’s range of vegan bags are made responsibly and and are lined with 100% recycled nylon.
+If you are looking for something, pretty, smart and vegan then do check out Matt and Nat.
+Matt and Nat’s range of vegan bags are made responsibly and are lined with 100% recycled nylon.

-This Matt and Nat Brave bag in azur is currently reduced to £68.60.
+This Matt and Nat Brave bag in azure, available at ASOS*, is currently reduced to £68.60.

 7. What Daisy Did Brooklyn Backpack

-If you are looking for a bag with an added feel good factor then look no further that Northampton based What Daisy Did.
+If you are looking for a bag with an added feel-good factor then look no further than Northampton based What Daisy Did.

 Their wayfarer collection of bags are made in the UK from high grade recycled ex-military materials, such as waxed canvas.
 These materials are 99% locally sourced, and they say that where it hasn’t been possible to source recycled components they have tried to source new components from local manufacturers.
-They also offer employment to local homeless and vulnerable people for an added feel good factor.
+They also offer employment to local homeless and vulnerable people.

 8. Patagonia Ironwood Backpack